The Genetic Lottery

-The Genetic Lottery: Why DNA Matters for Social Equality is a book by psychologist and behavior geneticist Kathryn Paige Harden, a professor of psychology at the University of Texas at Austin.
-Published on September 21, 2021, by Princeton University Press, the book argues that human genetic variation needs to be acknowledged in order to create a fair and equal society.
-She encourages people to conceptualize genetic predispositions to greater socioeconomic status and educational attainment as "genetic luck" rather than "superiority" or individual worth.
-The book also aims to counter pseudoscientific ideas such as race science and eugenics that have been used to explain and justify social inequalities.
+The Genetic Lottery: Why DNA Matters for Social Equality is a book by the American psychologist and behavior geneticist Kathryn Paige Harden, a professor of psychology at the University of Texas at Austin.
+Published in September 2021 by Princeton University Press, it argues that human genetic variation needs to be acknowledged in order to create a fair and equal society.
+Harden encourages people to conceptualize genetic predispositions to greater socioeconomic status and educational attainment as "genetic luck" rather than "superiority" or individual worth.
+The book also aims to counter pseudoscientific ideas such as race science and eugenics, which have been used to explain and justify social inequalities.

-Reviewers said the book describes behavior genetics accurately and accessibly, but many reviewers rejected her message that accommodating genetic inequality would be a valuable way to advance egalitarianism.
+Some reviewers said the book describes behavior genetics accurately and accessibly, while others rejected Harden's message that accommodating genetic inequality would be a valuable way to advance egalitarianism.

 Background

 Harden was motivated to write The Genetic Lottery to try to change people's minds about what she considers the need for social scientists to consider genetics in their research, and to assuage fears about the negative societal consequences of doing so.
 She told Gideon Lewis-Kraus that the book was "fundamentally defensive in a lot of ways" in cautioning against over-interpretation of genetic data, such as the results of genome-wide association studies.